PSUmodeling/Cycles/docs/index.md

 The number of years in the crop rotation specified in the operation input file.
 The specified rotation will automatically repeat itself as many times as needed over the duration of the simulation spanning from `SIMULATION_START_YEAR` to `SIMULATION_END_YEAR`.

+#### `USE_REINITIALIZATION`

+Set to `1` if reintialization of soil CN pools are desired on a specific day of rotation year.
+A reinitialization file is required in this case.
+Set to `0` if reinitialization is not needed.

 #### `ADJUSTED_YIELDS`